jpmorris/data_science_consultant_lessons/lectures/013-high_performance_computing/013-01-practical-hpc.md

 - If it's CPU bound, you can use parallelism, vectorization, or algorithmic improvements.
 - If it's IO bound, you can use clustering or memory access improvements.

-## How do you get a program to complete faster?
+## Review: How do you get a program to complete faster?

+- \*_Dont do anything_: If it meets requirements there may be no need to make things faster
 - **Parallelism**: Divide the work among multiple processors.
 - **Clustering**: Divide the work among multiple computers.
 - **Vectorization**: Use SIMD instructions to perform the same operation on multiple data elements.